KILTprotocol/docs/docs/develop/03_workshop/06_attestation.md

 The `attestCredential` function loads the account and DID of the <span className="label-role attester">Attester</span>.
 When everything is prepared, we can issue an attestation for the credential we received from the <span className="label-role claimer">Claimer</span>.
-The credential becomes valid once it is attested onto the chain.
+The credential is considered to be valid from the time it is attested on chain until the time it is revoked.

 <TsJsBlock fileName="attester/attestClaim">
   {AttestCredential}